 - public sector funding for investment projects whose time horizon is too long for equity finance should be expanded.

 But political reform in itself will not be enough to create a more prosperous and equal society.
-This also demands a dynamic market economy, which works in the interests of the population as a whole and encourages individual initiative.
-National wealth is a reflection of dynamic processes, not a finite stock to be divided one way or another.
+This also demands tax reforms which permit a substantial increase in public spending and a dynamic market economy, which works in the interests of the population as a whole and encourages individual initiative.
+National wealth is a reflection of dynamic processes.
 In an open world economy, the level of direct taxation is a factor in attracting and retaining essential skills and investment.
 This, together with the relatively small tax base represented by very wealthy people, limits the scope for simply transferring resources from one category of individuals to another.

 The Conservative/Liberal Democrat and Conservative administrations after 2010 cut funding for public services in real terms, while reducing taxes on business.
 Even by the parameters the Government set itself, this approach clearly failed.
 Overall, it never achieved the reduction in the public spending deficit and public debt that the Chancellor predicted, while involving sharp reductions in support for people in need, and for education and health.

-To ensure the capacity of the Government to continue to borrow, public debt, which rose sharply as a result of the crisis of 2008, must be contained and the budget deficit progressively brought into balance across the trade cycle.
+To ensure the capacity of the Government to continue to borrow, public debt, which rose sharply as a result of the crisis of 2008, must be contained and the budget deficit kept within limits which are compatible with continued access to international lending at acceptable rates of interest.
 The Party believes that a lower rate of tax with a higher level of compliance is far preferable to a higher rate with lower compliance.
-A key component of the Party’s strategy, therefore, is far-reaching reform of the tax system to significantly reduce the number of exemptions, while at the same time involving harsh cuts in services for those on modest incomes.
+A key component of the Party’s strategy, therefore, is far-reaching reform of the tax system to significantly reduce the number of exemptions, while at the same time maintaining excellent public provision for those on modest incomes.
 As part of this approach, the Party supports:

-- measures to protect the UK’s credit worthiness by bringing debt under control progressively, by ensuring that public expenditure is funded in a responsible way and by remodelling the tax system, through balanced increases in business and indirect taxation;
+- measures to protect the UK’s credit worthiness by maintaining debt at level which does not jeopardise the UK’s ability to borrow at competitive rates and by remodelling the tax system, through balanced increases in business and indirect taxation;

-- Corporation Tax should be increased from its current low of 18% to 22% .
-At this level, business taxes in the UK would continue to be very competitive with rates in most of our main trading partners;
+- Corporation Tax should be increased from its current low of 18% while maintaining business taxes at levels which are in broadly in line with those of our main trading partners;

 - a carbon tax with transitional arrangements for sectors which are carbon dependant and exposed to international competition;